The Scatty Mum

 Ingredients laid out for pork belly fried rice.

-• Pork Belly - I would recommend buying pork belly strips, as you will just need to chop the slices into chunks.
-If you buy a pork belly joint you will need to remove the skin before cooking and slicing.
+• Pork Belly - I would recommend buying pork belly strips, (use any leftovers to make these slow cooker pork belly slices) then you just need to chop the slices into chunks.
 Although pork belly is the main part of the dish, if you prefer a leaner meat you can use pork loin instead.

-• Rice - Leftover cooked and cooled rice is best, as it has less moisture than freshly cooked hot rice, so the rice stays firm in the pan whilst cooking and doesn’t go mushy.
-However, I have found that microwave rice doesn’t go as soft as freshly cooked rice so is a good substitute if you don’t have any leftover rice.
-Jasmine, basmati or long grain rice work well.
+• Rice - Leftover cooked and cooled rice is best, as it has less moisture than freshly cooked hot rice, so the rice stays firm in the pan when cooking and doesn’t go mushy.
+A good substitute is microwave rice.
+Its already been cooked, so doesn’t go as soft as freshly cooked r.
+Jasmine, basmati or long grain rice all work well.

-• Garlic- Fresh is always best, but you can use a garlic paste if you don’t have any fresh garlic cloves.
+• Garlic- You can use 3 teaspoon of garlic paste if you don’t have any fresh garlic cloves.

-• Vegetables - I have used peas and red pepper.
+• Vegetables - I have used peas, red pepper, red chilli & spring onion.
 The peas can be tossed into the pan whilst frozen, there is no need to defrost them before cooking.
 You can swap out the vegetables and use whatever you have in at home.
 Babycorn, asparagus and carrots are good alternatives.

-• Coconut Aminos - I have used coconut aminos which is a dark sauce similar in taste to soy sauce but is made with coconut and is gluten-free.
-You can also use a gluten free tamari sauce.
-Feel free to swap to traditional soy sauce if you don’t need to avoid gluten.
+• Soy Sauce / Coconut Aminos - Coconut aminos is a dark sauce similar in taste to soy sauce but is made with coconut and is gluten-free.
+If you don’t have any allergy requirements, just use standard soy sauce.

-• Honey - This adds a touch of sweetness to the dish.
+• Honey - This adds a touch of sweetness to the dish and is used in the sauce.

 ✏️ How To Make Pork Belly Fried Rice